 What we mean when we talk about TV

-Before we get into the technology, let’s have a chat about screens.
+Before we get into the technology, let’s see this and have a chat about screens.

 Television content is no longer limited to the television screen: we can now view it on our mobiles, tablets, desktop computers and laptops.